Chen Chi-lu: Education and early career

 Chen was born on 27 April 1923 in Tainan Prefecture during the Japanese rule of Taiwan.
 Chen moved with his parents when he was still a child to China, then Japan, where he attended First Senior High School in Tokyo.
 Chen then returned to China, enrolling at St. John's University in Shanghai.
 He received his bachelor's degree in political science and economics in 1948.
 Upon graduation from Shanghai, Chen returned to Taiwan and worked for Public Opinion Daily (台灣公論報) as an editor.
 He obtained his master's degree at the University of New Mexico in the United States in 1954.
 Subsequently, Chen began teaching anthropology at National Taiwan University (NTU).
 He earned his doctoral degree in sociology from University of Tokyo in Japan in 1966, after which he became a professor of anthropology at NTU.
-Later he became an academician at the Academia Sinica.
+In 1976, he was elected an academician of the Academia Sinica.